 5. Take the F1-Visa interview

-Your F1 visa interview will determine whether you are qualified to receive an F1 student visa for the USA.
+Your F1 visa interview will determine whether you are qualified to receive a USA F1 student visa.
 Digital fingerprint scans will be taken for records.
 Your passport will be taken so that you can get your visa and you will be informed when you can get it back.

 Bring all of the required documents and receipts.
 A letter from a university professor supporting your study plan can be useful.
 You will be required to answer personal questions about your decision to study in the U.S. If you are unable to answer the questions in English, you can ask for an interpreter.
 The interview will not be longer than 5 minutes.